-- Use internet banking to do intrabank transfer (free of charge), and interbank transfer ( cost RM0.50 to RM2.00 depends on banks).
+- Use internet banking to do intrabank transfer (free of charge), and interbank transfer ( cost RM0.50 to RM2.00 depends on banks) (Update Dec 2013 – now it only costs RM0.10 per interbank transfer, BRAVO!).
 Internet banking lets you pay your bills and transfer money from anywhere as long as you are connected to the Internet.

 So, the only trip to banks is to withdraw a few hundred ringgits cash for the whole month expenses, plus depositing cheque payments that I receive.
 These two tasks can be done using the ATM machines and cheque deposit machines.

 However, if your transaction requires a personal service at the counter, you can do it during OFF office hours too.
 How?
 Some banks have branches inside shopping malls that open from 11am to 7.30pm.
 Just plan your trip and you don’t have to squeeze yourself in the long queue anymore.

 - Top 5 Regular Expenses You Don't Need - Infographic

 You might need to “right-click” and “save-link-as” to download this PDF file to your computer.